acorbin3/Math-Project/README.md

 Note - All changes shall be associated to a feature issue or a problem report issue

+# Learnings
+1. Its recommended to call out the issue number within pull request comment thread or description when creating
+1. In the commit changes add tags to help identify what artifact is being updated tags could be {SLR, HLR, SSD, LLR, CODE, TC, TP}.
+I could see multiple in a commit, but I would recommend splitting that commit to separate out

 # Steps on introducing a feature
 1. **Create an issue** -  This will be the change authorization and overview of what needs to be done for a particular feature.
 For an example I will create an feature issue that will add the bound function
     * For organizational purposes we can use milestones to organize a set of feature issues.
 For example, if we are working on a math library we might want to have separate feature issue to add in cos, sin, ceiling, floor, etc. The milestone will be the container to help track all of the issues